Algebraic Density Functionals

-A toy model of two particles illustrates the strategy.
-Consider the first 4 wave functions of the one-dimensional harmonic oscillator, $\varphi_0(r),$\dots,$\varphi_3(r),$ and a Slater determinant $\Phi$ made of positive and negative parity orbitals,
+The following toy model, in which the number of free parameters reduces to $\mathcal{N}=2$ and we choose that of density constraints as $\mathcal{N}'=1$, illustrates the strategy.
+From the first 4 wave functions, $\varphi_0,\dots,\varphi_3$, of the one-dimensional harmonic oscillator, set a Slater determinant $\Phi$ made of one positive and one negative parity orbitals,